As marketers, we all want to answer these questions with confidence:

 - “What’s the ROI of this campaign?
 Should we do it again?”

-But a marketer’s dilemma is the more sophisticated our tactics, the murkier our understanding of what’s influencing pipeline.
+But a marketer’s dilemma is the more sophisticated our tactics, the murkier our understanding of what’s driving pipeline.
 Is it the LinkedIn ad?
 Blog post?
 Demo video?
 Nurture email?
 SDR call?
 Case study?
 Yikes.
 In practice, most of us are hacking it together in Excel.
 Which, if we’re honest, is kinda the same as ¯\_(ツ)_/¯.

-This is why you implement a Marketing Attribution Model.
+This is why we crave marketing attribution reports.
 Attribution is understanding which tactics move pipeline forward.
 It sounds complicated and expensive, but it’s doesn’t have to be.

 No doubt marketing tech is getting overwhelming, and it’s pretty miserable trying to track Leads and Opps across Facebook, WordPress, Lead Pages, HubSpot, Salesloft, and Salesforce (and that’s a pretty simple tech stack).